MichaelBruwerSwartz/BBD_LaserTag/README.md

 ## How to run locally (with server hosted)

-Go in the ./client/ directory
+Go in the ./client/ directory \n npm run-start \n
-npm run-start
-Go into the ./ directory
+Go into the ./ directory \n
-npx localtunnel --port PORT_NUMBER
+npx localtunnel --port PORT_NUMBER \n

 if you would like to run it fully locally, or the server is not up, change all the render links to rather use localhost:PORT_NUMBER